aureliusenterprise/flink-ci/README.md

 - installation of docker compose: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04
 The provided config file for the dev container is NOT working on Ubuntu 22.04.

+For the docker compose file to work you have to build a docker image by running the followign commands docker build -t pyflink:0.1 -f ./docker/images/pyflink/Dockerfile .

+this command will create a docker image named pyflink tag 0.1

 ##### For Windows:

 1. Make sure the Docker Desktop is running, and open Visual Studio Code.